UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: Proposed Solution to Problem

-{\it Example 1:} For obtaining more insights, we consider the special case with two sensors.
-Without loss of generality, we suppose that the two sensors are deployed at $(-D/2,0,0)$ and $(D/2,0,0)$, where $D$ denotes the distance between the two sensors.
+{\it Example 1:} For obtaining more insights, we consider the special case with two GNs.
+Without loss of generality, we suppose that the two GNs are deployed at $(-D/2,0,0)$ and $(D/2,0,0)$, where $D$ denotes the distance between the two GNs.

-Fig. \ref{fig:data_distribution} shows the UAV's optimal hovering locations with different sensors' distances $D=80$~m in subfigure (a) and $D=40$~m in subfigure (b), where $H=50$~m and $P^{\rm ave}_1=P^{\rm ave}_2=30$~dBm.
-It is observed that if the two sensors are far away (i.e., $D=80$~m), then the UAV should hover at two symmetric locations with the same hovering time; while if the two sensors are close (i.e., $D=40$~m), the UAV should hover at the middle point of them.
+Fig. \ref{fig:data_distribution} shows the UAV's optimal hovering locations with different GNs' distances $D=80$~m in subfigure (a) and $D=40$~m in subfigure (b), where $H=50$~m and $P^{\rm ave}_1=P^{\rm ave}_2=30$~dBm.
+It is observed that if the two GNs are far away (i.e., $D=80$~m), then the UAV should hover at two symmetric locations with the same hovering time; while if the two GNs are close (i.e., $D=40$~m), the UAV should hover at the middle point of them.
 Table \ref{t1} shows the optimal power and hovering time allocations in Fig. \ref{fig:data_distribution}(a) with $T=10$~s.
-It is observed that the UAV's optimal hovering durations at the two hovering locations are equal due to the symmetric nature of the considered setup; while the sensors' transmit power allocations are different, which have a symmetric structure.
-Moreover, the optimal power allocation of each sensor $k$ in Fig. \ref{fig:data_distribution}(b) is obtained at the power $P^{\rm ave}_k$.
+It is observed that the UAV's optimal hovering durations at the two hovering locations are equal due to the symmetric nature of the considered setup; while the GNs' transmit power allocations are different, which have a symmetric structure.
+Moreover, the optimal power allocation of each GN $k$ in Fig. \ref{fig:data_distribution}(b) is obtained at the power $P^{\rm ave}_k$.